Navigation

 3. RE- South Derbyshire

-At Fairmeadows, we have designed our own Assessment system to track and assess the progress of children in Reading, Writing and Maths.
+At Fairmeadows, we use Insight to track and assess the progress of children in Reading, Writing, Maths, Science and all other non-core subjects.

 This information then creates a total score and categorises the children as one of the following.

 The expectation is that the children reach Secure in Summer 2.
 Teachers use their formative, summative and professional judgement to update their assessments.
-We track the progress that the children are making based on entry judgements and then identify any children who are not making expected progress during Pupil Progress Meetings each term.
+We track the progress that the children are making based on on-entry judgements, termly assessments and then identify any children who are not making expected progress during Pupil Progress Meetings each term planning relevant actions, interventions and support as required.

 Impact